LogoLogo

 Assemble your team

-In our research, ‘User experiences of open standards’, we found that developing a successful open standard means involving a wide variety of people and organisations.
+In our research, ‘’, we found that developing a successful open standard means involving a wide variety of people and organisations.

 Having contributions from people with different skills and backgrounds can bring constructive tension during the development of an open standard.